 ACCESS & LOCATION:

 Ekorian’s Mugie Camp is situated in the north-western region of Laikipia, within the Mugie Conservancy.
 Most travellers access Laikipia via air or road transfer from Nairobi, having touched down at Jomo Kenyatta International Airport.
 Ekorian’s Mugie Camp has a lovely location on plains surrounded by woodland.

 Guest accommodation at Ekorian’s Mugie consists of six tents, set up in a long line to one side of the communal tent.
 There’s lots of space between them, so each feels very private.
 They are made out of the same materials as the main structure, blending beautifully with the trees around the site.
-Five tents are designed to sleep a maximum of two adults, while the sixth is intended for a family, with an annex that can sleep up to three children (under 12 years old).
+Four tents are designed to sleep a maximum of two adults, while two are intended for a family, with an annex that can sleep up to three children (under 12 years old).
 All are super-roomy and comfortably furnished.
 Every standard tent includes a double bed or twin beds, bedside tables and lighting, a writing desk and chair, and ample storage.
 There are snug rugs on the floor, and curtains to keep out the sun if need be.
-The en-suite facilities are found at

 The communal structure comprises a large canvas tent, positioned under papyrus roofing and benefiting from a spacious deck.
 A few steps lead up into the lounge area, which has plenty of comfy seating around coffee tables, as well as a few occasional tables and an amazing view!
 The palette is an interesting mix of maroon, earth tones, and wildlife prints.
 At the opposite end of the space is the dining area, featuring a large table and upright chairs.
 The deck is sufficiently spacious to accommodate additional dining and lounging furniture, in addition to the property’s swimming pool.
 The pool uses fresh water and is free from chemicals – and it overlooks a busy watering hole, so while you take a dip you can watch the local wildlife enjoying a drink!
 The camp has a fire-pit too.